spark0923/CPSC254Project/README.md

 # Development Experience
 Planning- It took a while for us to decide what we should do for our project.
 We thought about making a funny music generator.
 However we decided not to because we felt that doing something more simple would be better for us instead of doing something that might result in potential complications.
-We have't tried it so we don't know for sure if that would've been the case.
+We have't tried it so we don't know for sure if that would've been the case. <br/>

+The open source we decided to use was GTK, which would be used for the UI.
+Because of this, we thought about having our project be an anonymous confession box.
+That seemed something incredibly simple. (-----) began to work on implementing the open source program to our project. <br/>

+Change of Plans and Coding-